Automate recurring operator work#

 - Blocked tools — tools the routine may never invoke

-Linking routines to objectives#
+Linking routines to a Job#

 The briefing pipeline#